Posts

 Showing posts from January, 2011

-I am paranoid about sick people Yes, it's a fact.
+Yes, it's a fact.
+I try to avoid sick people.
 I was talking with a friend online last night about germs and sick people.
 She has it much worse than I do.
 She has a daughter with a rare muscular disorder that also affects her breathing.
-The daughter is dependent on a tracheotomy tube and is wheelchair bound.
+The daughter is dependent on a tracheotomy tube and lives in a wheelchair.
 She is also hibernating for the winter inside her nice, safe house-away from sick people.
 I can't say to her that "I know how you feel" because I don't.
 I can commiserate to a degree.
 And I'm not saying what we go through compares with their struggles.
 The problem with asthma is that any respiratory infection is magnified.
-There's no such thing as a simple cold-for us anyway.
-The minute I hear someone coughing, we get up and leave.
-I know it sounds dramatic, but I can't expose my kids to other sick people.
+There's no such thing as a simple cold.
+The minute I hear someone coughing, we get up and leave the movie theater, church, etc. I know it sounds dramatic, but I can't expose my kids to other sick people.
 When my kids get sick, it means a trip to Asthma Doc (I love that man for keeping my kids alive the last 11 years!)
-Often times, we end up wi
+O...

 Sick again

-Sick again Or as Son #2 says, "What else is new?"
+My son with severe asthma is sick again.
+Or as Son #2 says, "What else is new?"
 We were out of town and returned to find Son #2 coughing.
 I asked him how long he had been coughing, and he said, "I dunno."
 He seems so used to it, it's not a big deal.
 Of course for me, it's a warning that he's about to have a big drop on his peak flow meter.
 When I hear him cough, it instantly makes me anxious, I start quizzing him on his peak flow number and ask him if he's taking all his medications.
 About a week later, we were at Asthma Doctor's office, getting Son #2's Xolair shot.
 Asthma Doctor could tell something was wrong by the way Son #2 was acting.
 He was listless and not his usual joking self.
-He was starting to cough up some yummy colored phlegm too.
+He was starting to cough up some nasty colored phlegm too.
 Asthma doctor knows Son #2 all too well.
 So does Pediatrician.
-We don't see the pediatrican that often, but he says, "I know what he's like, I wouldn't be too concerned about other kids who are sick like this, but
+We don't see the pediatrician that often, but he says, "I know what he's like, I wouldn't be too concerned ab...

-More about oxygen We were with a family member again in the hospital this weekend.
+We were with a family member again in the hospital this weekend.
 I was happy to see he had a bubbler with his oxygen (it helps keep the nasal passages moist which helps prevent bloody noses and irritation).
 I also noticed the oxygen tubing now comes with short gray padded coverings which fit over the ear area.
-Often times when someone is on oxygen, the ears can get irritated from the tubing.
+Sometimes times the ears can get irritated from the tubing.
 It reminded me of one of the times one of the kids were in the hospital.
-When the kids are little, often times they will have little sticky pads on their cheeks which allows the tubing to adhere.
+When the kids are little, they will have little sticky pads on their cheeks which allows the tubing to adhere.
 That way, the tubing isn't sliding all over their face.
 The only problem comes in removing the thick pads from the kid's cheeks.
 One of the times Son #2 was in the hospital, it came time for discharge.
 The male nurse came up and grabbed and edge and ripped the pads of Son #2's cheeks.
 You might imagine how painful it was, it left a welt and a red mark for several days.
-Of cour
+Of course I complained about it the next time Son #2 was in ...

 Asthma Video Game